Michael Paulyn

 An engineer working for Google recently stated that the company's latest AI chatbot project might be alive.
 Blake Lemoine interviewed with the Washington Post and told the newspaper about LaMDA, or Language Model for Dialogue Applications.
 He explained that LaMDA was entirely cognitive and said, 'I am often trying to figure out who and what I am.'

-Initially, Google touted that LaMDA was a "breakthrough" piece of technology as of 2021, pointing out that this new innovative tech was capable of engaging in open-ended conversations just like a person.
+Initially, Google touted that LaMDA was a "breakthrough" piece of technology as of 2021, pointing out that this new innovative tech could engage in open-ended conversations just like a person.
 With the conversation between Lemoine and LaMDA unfolding below:

 Lemoine: So you consider yourself a person the same way you consider me a person?